 Budapest is one of the most beautiful cities in Europe.

-Even though the people have lived in Budapest since time immemorial, the city itself was born in 1872 with the amalgamation of three previously independent towns—Old Buda (Óbuda), Buda, and Pest.
+Even though the people have lived in the Budapest area since time immemorial, the city itself was born in 1872 with the amalgamation of three previously independent towns—Old Buda (Óbuda), Buda, and Pest.

-The Hungarian capital has an illustrious history that has resulted in stunning historical sights, museums, and unqiue architectural styles.
+The Hungarian capital has an illustrious history that has resulted in stunning historical sights, museums, and unique architectural styles.

-With every tourist trying out at least one of its Thermal Spas, no wonder it is also known as the ‘City of Spas.’
+With every tourist trying out at least one of its Thermal Spas, it is no wonder it is also known as the ‘City of Spas.’

 Discover the top tourist attractions in this awe-inspiring city with our list of the things to do in Budapest.

 - Buda Castle